ddelnano/dredd-hooks-php/README.md

 #### Requirements

-- Must have php version 5.4 or greater.
-There is a plan to support older versions but no definitive plan of exactly when that will happen.
+- Must have php version 5.6 or greater.
+Older versions of php may work but they are untested.

 `dredd-hooks-php` can be easily installed through the use of [Composer](https://getcomposer.org/).